jamestownsend/my-neighbourhood-map/README.md

 This app uses Google Maps API to generate the map environment and FourSquare API to pull location data.

+By default the create-react-app includes a service worker to enable offline use.

 ## How to use